 How long should your check-in meeting last?

-As with frequency, it is best to place flexibility at the forefront while deciding how long meetings should last.
+As with frequency, it is best to place flexibility at the forefront whilst deciding how long meetings should last.
 To start with, give your meetings a general 1-1.5 hour time frame.
 You can adjust future meetings based on how many and what kind of issues need to be discussed.

 Where should a one-on-one meeting take place?

 Although it might seem like a minute detail, the location of the meetings is actually an important element to consider.
-If presential, in the team member’s office or space.
+If in person, in the team member’s office or space.
 This is because managers can learn quite a lot from stepping into a team member’s office space and observing their working environment.

 Also, conducting the meeting in the team member’s comfort zone might also help them to feel more at ease and more open to sharing what’s on their mind.